cedrickring/hello-world-go/README.md

 docker run --rm hello-world
 ```

-or you can run the pre-build version from Docker Hub:
+or you can run the pre-built version from Docker Hub:
 ```
 docker run --rm cedrickring/hello-world
 ```